-Enter the number of items/units, the unit of measurement, and the cost per unit/item for each other cost listed.
+Enter the number of items/units, the unit of measurement, the cost per unit/item, and the percentage of time dedicated to the MCSAP grant for each Other Cost listed.
 Show the cost of the Other Costs and the portion of the total cost that will be billed to MCSAP.
 For example, you intend to purchase air cards for \$2,000 to be shared equally among five programs, including MCSAP.
 The MCSAP portion of the total cost is \$400.

-Total Project Costs equal Number of Units x Cost per Item.
+Total Project Costs equal the Number of Units x Cost per Item x Percentage of Time on MCSAP grant.